linusjuni/spinal-fairness/docs/fairness/dpd-dir-redefinition.md

 - Mann-Whitney / Kruskal-Wallis / OLS — operate on continuous scores; unchanged.
 - `group_summary` still reports continuous mean/median/IQR as descriptive stats.

+### Robustness hardening (2026-06-09, not load-bearing for the result)
+Added after the first biased-ruler rerun crashed.
+The actual cause was a corrupt cached CSV (above), not these — they never fired (0 skips) — but they're cheap insurance and stay in:
+- `src/eda/stats.py` — `mann_whitney_result` / `kruskal_result` short-circuit to
+  `p=1.0` when input is all-identical (scipy raises on this in some versions;
+  ours warns).
+Relevant to the saturated silver ruler.
+- `src/fairness/analyze.py` — the per-`(score, grouping)` body is wrapped in
+  `try/except`-continue (mirrors the existing OLS guard), so one degenerate metric can't abort a whole ruler and silently drop the silver ruler + widening.

 ---

 ## Documentation changes (definitional only)